ishehadeh/howlite/writing/report/main.typ

 = The Programming Language

 Memory safety in systems programming languages /* TODO: define this term */ has garnered a lot of attention in the last several years. /* TODO: do I need to cite this claim? */
-A compiler that enforces strict rules on object's lifetime and mutability is helpful in large projects, especially when security is a top concern.
+A compiler that enforces strict rules on an object's lifetime and mutability is helpful in large projects, especially when security is a top concern.
 Checking these properties at compile time allows the compiler to omit parts of its runtime, like a garbage collector, while providing similar gaurentees.

 These innovations in language design fail to directly address a class of problems where direct memory manipulation is essential.
-These problems force the programmer to fully disable the compiler's checks, or encourage awkward solutions which trade clarity for small guarentees. /* TODO: weak claim, I already hyped these guarentees, why do I say "weak" all of a sudden? */
+These problems force the programmer to fully disable the compiler's checks, or encourage awkward solutions which trade clarity for small gaurentees. /* TODO: weak claim, I already hyped these guarentees, why do I say "weak" all of a sudden? */

 Howlite aims to address these problems.
 Howlite is not a language to write a web server, it is not for writing applications, it isn't even a language for writing programming languages.
 It is a language for writing a single module for a very specific data structure, wrapped in a python library.
 It is a language for writing a boot loaded, or the entrypoint to a kernel.
 The compiler does not impose strict requirements on how the programmer manages memory, or accesses data.
 Instead, the type systems gives a rich set of tools, allowing one to set their own constraints.